naveenn-a11y/WINKTOUCH/README.md

     "REACT_APP_BUNDLEKEY": "fkne1zQ09K6MDAY6ccDzXzSkb4-fmp0WAMuBG",
     "REACT_APP_HOST": "localhost:8081"

+If running for iPad, in package.json/package-lock.json files, remove following line: <br/>
+"react-native-view-shot-with-web-support": "^3.1.2"

+DO NOT COMMIT THIS.
+Package must be there for web, and cannot be there for iPad.

+<b>TODO: When designing CICD for iPad, need way to remove package before CocoaPod install command.</b>

 In the terminal to start up the local web, type: npm run web

 That's it!
 Your web solution is running.